Trans Nation Airways

 Trans Nation Airways (officially Trans Nation Airways Pvt.
 Ltd. Co.) is a charter airline based in Addis Ababa, Ethiopia.
-It was established in 2004, following receipt of a Business Operating Certificate from the Ministry of Trade and an Air Operator Certificate from the Ethiopian Civil Aviation Authority.
-TNA is a member of the MIDROC Ethiopia Technology Group.
-The airline operates scheduled flights from its hub in Addis Ababa to various domestic destinations.
+Established in 2004, it is a subsidiary of the MIDROC Ethiopia Technology Group, owned by Sheikh Mohammed Hussein Al Amoudi.

+Unlike scheduled carriers, TNA primarily provides domestic contract charters for tourists and logistics support for MIDROC's industrial projects, particularly in the mining and agricultural sectors.

 Fleet

+Current fleet

-As of August 2025, Trans Nation Airways operates the following aircraft:
+As of July 2026, Trans Nation Airways operates the following aircraft: